 The National Marine Fisheries Service (NMFS) and the Hawai'i Division of Aquatic Resources (DAR) have been collecting information on recreational fishing in Hawai'i, administered through the Hawai'i Marine Recreational Fishing Survey (HMRFS, see Allen and Bartlett, 2008, and Ma and Ogawa, 2016).
 The program collected data from 1979-1981, but not from 1982-2000, and then began annual data collection again in 2001.
 A dual survey approach is currently used.
 A telephone survey of a random sample of households determines how many have done any fishing in the ocean, their mode of fishing, methods used, and effort.
 The telephone survey component will be discontinued after 2017 due to declining land line coverage.
 Concurrently, surveyors conduct in-person intercept surveys at boat launch ramps, small boat harbors, and shoreline fishing sites.
-Fisher County of residence and zip code is regularly collected in the intercept surveys, but has not yet been compared to the composition of the general public.
-As with the other surveys, this program has documented a mix of gears used and pelagic and insular fish caught.
-The majority of trips from the onsite interviews were from "pure recreational fishermen" (defined as people who do not sell their catch), with an average of almost 60% to over 80%, depending on year and island.
+Fisher county of residence and zip code are regularly collected in the intercept surveys, but has not yet been compared to the composition of the general public.
+As observed in the other surveys, this program documented wide range of gears used to catch a variety of both pelagic and insular fish.
+The majority of trips from the onsite interviews were from "pure recreational fishermen" (defined as people who do not sell their catch), with an average of almost 60% to over 80% depending on year and island.
 However, they also noted that in Hawaii the divisions between commercial, non-commercial or recreational are not clearly defined, and results suggested that the majority of catch for some categories of fishermen may be consumed by themselves or given away, further reinforcing common themes from other studies.

-3.1.1.13 HAWAII LONGLINE
+3.1.5.3 HAWAII LONGLINE